GED Testing Sites & FAQ

 Appointments required; limited space available.

 Adult Options In Education can also help you with GED preparation.
-Call 952-988-5343 for specific information on times and locations of classes and study groups.
+Call 952-988-5343 for specific information on times and locations of classes.

 May I switch from one testing site to another?

 Since the GED exam is nationally recognized and computer based you may test at another location as long as you register for your tests via GED.com.
-We recommend testing at the same site if possible.
 If you're looking at testing out of state, be sure to check if there are any limitations (ie, needing to be a resident) before registering for a test.
 Find additional testing centers across the US at GED.com.

 What are GED Tests like?